 If you’re convinced it’s time but you aren’t sure how to decide on a therapist, I put together an in-depth how-to on finding a counselor and what to do if the one you found doesn’t seem to be fitting.

-Side note, if you want to hear a fun story about how even therapists don’t always get things right in relationships, take a peak into a recent breakfast date I had with my partner – I wrote this article for him afterwards.
+Side note, if you want to hear a fun story about how even therapists don’t always get things right in relationships, take a peak into a recent breakfast date I had with my partner – I wrote this article about how easy it is to try to win a fight in our marriage… and how unhelpful it is.